phpearth/docs/best-practices/index.md

 In this section we will list some of the best practices to become real PHP ninja.
 PHP offers a lot of options and styles of writing your code.
 But as your application grows and becomes more complex following some good practices is a must if you want to have a maintanable and modern PHP coding or just want to be a good PHP developer.

-Currently there is no official or canonical way of using PHP but over the years of PHP development we can list some of the PHP best practices that can simplify and improve your coding at the same time.

 ## PHP Setup